dnazirso/DigitReaderML/README.md

 All matrises computation and other calculations are **exempt from external libraries**

 ## Work In Progress
- - Store weight and biase matrises after learning
+ - Store weight and biase matrises ina file after learning
- - Read previously stored matrises
+ - Read files of previously stored matrises